MicrosoftDocs/visualstudio-docs/docs/ide/visual-studio-github-copilot-install-and-states.md

 ### Copilot is inactive

-If Copilot is installed but in an inactive state, you have not yet signed into Visual Studio with a GitHub account or your signed in GitHub account does not have an active [Copilot subscription](https://docs.github.com/en/billing/managing-billing-for-github-copilot/about-billing-for-github-copilot).
+If Copilot is installed but in an inactive state:
+-  you're not yet signed into Visual Studio with a GitHub account OR
+-  your signed in GitHub account does not have an active [Copilot subscription](https://docs.github.com/en/billing/managing-billing-for-github-copilot/about-billing-for-github-copilot).

 Select **Add GitHub Account with a Copilot Subscription** in the dropdown from the status icon to open **Account Settings** and sign in with a GitHub account that has an active subscription to use Copilot.
-When you're signed in, the Copilot status icon will update to active.
+When you're signed in, the Copilot status icon updates to active.

 :::image type="content" source="media/vs-2022/visual-studio-github-copilot-install-and-states/copilot-state-inactive.png" alt-text="Screenshot of Copilot badge when Copilot is in an inactive state.":::

 ### Copilot is unavailable

 If Copilot is installed but unavailable for use, it may be due to network connectivity issues, server-side technical problems, or an expired service plan.
-In this state, Copilot will not provide its usual services until the external issues are resolved.
+In this state, Copilot does not provide its usual services until the external issues are resolved.

 Select **Copilot is unreachable** in the dropdown menu to open the **Troubleshooting** page on diagnosing and resolving common network errors with GitHub Copilot.
-When the issue is resolved and you're signed in with an active subscription, the Copilot status icon will update to [active](#copilot-is-active).
+When the issue is resolved and you're signed in with an active subscription, the Copilot status icon updates to [active](#copilot-is-active).

 :::image type="content" source="media/vs-2022/visual-studio-github-copilot-install-and-states/copilot-state-unavailable.png" alt-text="Screenshot of Copilot badge when Copilot is unavailable.":::